FREE SPEECH HISTORY TIMELINE

-Ashoka’s pillar of Sarnath with its four iconic lions raised around 250 BC (Public Domain)
+Ashoka’s pillar of Sarnath with its four iconic lions was raised around 250 BC (Public Domain)

 In the 3rd century BC in present day India, King Ashoka of the Maurya dynasty is waging a brutal campaign.
-When he encounters the Buddhist religion, it shows him a different way.
+When he encounters Buddhism, it shows him a different path.

 – King Ashoka, 3rd century BC

-213 BC: Qin Shi Huang and history’s first book burning
+213 BC: Qin Shi Huang and the first book burning in history

-In 213 BC, the emperor orders books on history, poetry and philosophy burned in what appears to be the first organised book burning in recorded history.
+In 213 BC, the emperor orders books on history, poetry and philosophy to be burned in what appears to be the first organised book burning in recorded history.